-Although this scenario can be disappointing, it is a reality of doing business, especially for those working in competitive markets.
+Although this scenario can be disappointing, it is a reality of doing business, especially for those companies in competitive markets.

-Now that we understand the causes and potential outcomes of sales variance let’s walk through how to calculate it.
+Now that we understand the causes and potential outcomes of sales variance, let’s walk through how to calculate it.

 How to Calculate Sales Variance

-The actual sale price of your product (per unit)
+- The actual sale price of your product (per unit)

-The standard sale price of your product (how much you budgeted to sell your product for per unit)
+- The standard sale price of your product (how much you budgeted to sell your product for per unit)

-The number of units sold
+- The number of units sold

 Once you have this information handy, you can plug your values into the following sales variance formula: